Importing photos into Lightroom can be somewhat mysterious for those new to the software.

-This can make it difficult since some photos on the card will be new and some will have already been imported to Lightroom.
+This can make it difficult since some photos on the card will be new.
+And some will have already been imported to Lightroom.

-To help avoid this happening, tick the ‘Don’t Import Suspected Duplicate’ box.
+To help avoid this happening, tick the Don’t Import Suspected Duplicate box.

-Ideally, you should import all the images on a card, and once safely copied to your hard drive, the media card should be re-formatted ready for the next shoot.
-However, not everyone does this, based on personal preference and habit.
-So even if you always reformat your cards, it’s generally a good idea to tick this box as it will help keep things tidy.
+Ideally, you should import all the images on a card.
+And once safely copied to your hard drive, the media card should be re-formatted, ready for the next shoot.

+But not everyone does this, based on personal preference and habit.
+So even if you always reformat your cards, it’s generally a good idea to tick this box to help keep things tidy.

-Make a Second Copy To:
+Make a Second Copy To

-You don’t want random duplicates of some of your photos, but you should have comprehensive back-ups.
+You don’t want random duplicates of some of your photos.
+But you should have comprehensive back-ups.

-If you tick the ‘Make a Second Copy To:’ box, you can specify another hard drive folder to which Lightroom will copy your photos during import.
+If you tick the Make a Second Copy To box, you can specify another hard drive folder where Lightroom will copy your photos during import.

-This saves you from remembering to back up your photos but it doesn’t allow you to rename any photos during the process.
+This saves you from remembering to back up your photos.
+But it doesn’t allow you to rename any photos during the process.